unixorn/tumult.plugin.zsh/README.md

 * pbcurl - curl the address in the clipboard.
 From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
 * pbindent - Indent the contents of the clipboard 4 spaces.
 With -o, write result to standard output instead of to the clipboard From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
 * pbsed - Run sed(1) on the contents of the clipboard and put the result back on the clipboard.
 All sed options and arguments are supported.
 From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
+* safari - Force opening an URL with Safari
 * screen-resolution - Display the screen resolution
 * set-osx-hostname - Set the OS X name of your machine.
 No, `sudo hostname newname` isn't enough if you want the new name to be visible on the network for things like File or Screen sharing.
 * speedup-apple-mail - Speeds up Mail.app by vaccuuming the indexes - Originally from [http://www.hawkwings.net/2007/03/03/scripts-to-automate-the-mailapp-envelope-speed-trick/](http://www.hawkwings.net/2007/03/03/scripts-to-automate-the-mailapp-envelope-speed-trick/)